karsac93/DTN-GoogleNearby/README.md

 <b>Homescreen</b>, which allows users to choose actions like checking out neighbours with this app, create messages or check received messages, Modify interest (based on which they receive messages in a P2P environment)

 <img src="images/Screenshot_2018-06-04-05-04-11.png" width="250" height="400"/>
-Settings page to select the mode of transfer and connection type
+<b>Settings</b> page to select the mode of transfer and connection type